 The effect is robust to different methods.
-First, the calculations in Table III include the effects of delisting returns: 30 of the 266 firms delist in the twelve months after the event.

-Excluding these delisting returns, the average market adjusted return at the one year horizon is -2.05 instead of -2.34.
-Second, the effect is large and significant both before and after 1990.
+First, the calculations in Table 3 include the effects of delisting returns: 30 of the 266 firms delist in the twelve months after the event.
+Excluding these delisting returns, the average market-adjusted return at the one-year horizon is -2.05 instead of -2.34.2 Second, the effect is large and significant both before and after 1990.
+Third, the results do not appear to be caused by a few large outliers.
+The median monthly market-adjusted return at the one-year horizon is -3.47 (again compared to the mean of -2.34), and 59% of the monthly market-adjusted returns are negative.

-B. Calendar time
+4.2 Calendar time

-Table IV reports calendar time portfolio returns for the one year horizon, showing both market adjusted returns and two other adjustment methods.
+Table 4 reports calendar time portfolio returns for the one-year horizon, showing both market-adjusted returns and two other adjustment methods.
 One should be cautious using calendar time returns here, since in the early years there are very few firms per month in the event portfolios, often only one.
 As it turns out, calendar time and event time calculations give about the same answer.
-The first column shows market adjusted returns.
-For all events, market adjusted returns are -2.85 percent per month over the 257 months of the sample, slightly higher than Table III's number.
+The first column shows market-adjusted returns.
+For all events, market-adjusted returns are -2.85% per month over the 257 months of the sample, slightly higher than Table 3's number.

-As shown in Table II, event firms tend to be growth firms, so it is important to test whether the return effect reflects only this fact.
-The next column of Table IV shows characteristic adjusted returns which control for size, value, and momentum.
-Following Daniel, Grinblatt, Titman, and Wermers (1997), it subtracts from the event firm return the return on a portfolio of firms matched on market equity, market-book, and prior one-year return quintiles (a total of 125 matching portfolios).4 As expected, this adjustment decreases the magnitude of the effect, but the remaining effect is still strikingly large and significant.
+As shown in Table 2, event firms tend to be growth firms, so it is important to test whether the return effect reflects only this fact.
+The next column of Table 4 shows characteristic-adjusted returns, which control for size, value, and momentum.
+Following Daniel et al. (1997), it subtracts from the event firm return the return on a portfolio of firms matched on market equity, market-to-book, and prior-one-year return quintiles (a total of 125 matching portfolios).3 As expected, this adjustment decreases the magnitude of the effect, but the remaining effect is still strikingly large and significant.

-An alternate way to adjusted for value, size, and momentum is to calculate alpha's from a factor regression.
-The last column of Table IV reports intercepts from a four factor model where the factors are the market, size, and value as in Fama and French (1993), augmented with a prior year return factor as in Carhart (1997).5 Again, after this risk adjustment, a large and significant effect remains.
+An alternate way to adjust for value, size, and momentum is to calculate alphas from a factor regression.
+The last column of Table 4 reports intercepts from a four-factor model where the factors are the market, size, and value as in Fama and French (1993), augmented with a prior-year return factor as in Carhart (1997).4 Again, after this risk adjustment, a large and significant effect remains.